supernovadevssihproject-team/landslide-ai/README.md

 ## Rainfall and Trigger Monitoring

-Rainfall is included as an environmental factor within the TerraGuard data architecture and supports future development of:
+Rainfall is included as an environmental factor within the TerraGuard data architecture and supports:

 - Rainfall accumulation analysis
 - Trigger monitoring
 - Dynamic risk assessment
-- Early warning workflows
+- Early-warning workflows
 - Live environmental data integration

+The current prototype also supports coordinate-aware weather requests for selected hill and mountain regions.

 ---